SC Controlled Substances Act Eliminates Registration Grace Period

 IMPORTANT: We do not have an online renewal process.
 The link below is a .pdf document that must be submitted by mail.

 If you have not received a renewal application, you may print a duplicate at the link below.

 The registration of a registrant who fails to renew by April first or October first, whichever is applicable, is canceled.

-In order to reinstate an expired registration, a new application, (click here) DHEC 1174A, must be submitted with a payment of $225, which includes the registration fee of $125 plus a $100 penalty fee.
+In order to reinstate an expired registration, a new application must be submitted with a payment of the registration fee plus a $100 penalty fee.
+Click here to visit DHEC's New Registrations page.
 All applications must be submitted via regular US Postal mail to the Bureau of Financial Management.
 Processing time is approximately 12-15 business days.

 Providers are not authorized to prescribe, administer, possess or dispense controlled substances until their SC Controlled Substances Registration is reinstated.